4nc3str4l/rust-socket-sandbox/README.md

-# Rust Socket Sandbox
+# Rust-Socket-Sandbox

 Rust-Socket-Sandbox is an actively developed tool that provides an intuitive interface for interacting with WebSocket servers.
-It is specifically designed to simulate multiple users, facilitate manual message sending, and mimic user behaviors in a controlled environment.

-This tool offers a user-friendly interface and robust functionalities that empower developers, testers, and WebSocket enthusiasts to "play around" with a WebSocket server, enabling the observation of responses and behaviors under varying conditions.
+As a developer frequently working with real-time applications using WebSockets, I designed this tool to suit my personal needs and daily tasks.
+However, it's designed to be flexible, and if you find it useful in your own projects, you're welcome to use it!

 ## Core Features

-- **Multiple User Simulation**: Simulate numerous users interacting with your WebSocket server with ease.
-This can be crucial for understanding how your server handles multiple concurrent connections.
+- **Multiple User Simulation**: Simulate numerous users interacting with your WebSocket server.
+This feature allows you to understand how your server handles multiple concurrent connections.

-- **Manual Message Control**: Take full control over the messages that are sent to the server, providing fine-grained testing of server reactions to specific payloads.
+- **Manual Message Control**: Send custom messages to the server, offering a way to thoroughly test how your server reacts to specific payloads.

 ## Future Plans

-I am working on extending the capabilities of Rust-Socket-Sandbox, and here's a glimpse of what's on the horizon:
+My main focus is on enhancing the Rust-Socket-Sandbox to provide even more functionality:

-- **Stress Testing**: Aiming to equip Rust-Socket-Sandbox with stress testing capabilities to ensure your WebSocket server's resilience in high-load scenarios.
+- **Stress Testing**: I'm working on adding stress testing capabilities, helping ensure that WebSocket servers can handle high-load scenarios.

-- **Fuzzy Testing**: An upcoming feature is fuzzy testing, which will enable testing of your server's handling of unexpected or malformed inputs.
+- **Fuzzy Testing**: Fuzzy testing is in the works, which will allow for testing how a server handles unexpected or malformed inputs.

-Moreover, Rust-Socket-Sandbox seeks to leverage Rust's high performance to simulate more users than would be feasible with other languages.
-Utilizing Rust's async capabilities and Tokio, coupled with high-performance UI powered by Egui, the tool aims to provide an exceptional user experience while maintaining optimal performance.
+In addition to the features mentioned above, I'm looking to leverage the power and speed of Rust to simulate more users than would be feasible with other languages.
+By utilizing Rust's async capabilities and Tokio, along with a high-performance UI powered by Egui, I aim to create a tool that delivers a superior user experience while maintaining optimal performance.

+## Platform Support

+While I primarily use Windows for client-side development, I develop my servers on Linux, as any self-respecting server developer would do!
+Rust-Socket-Sandbox should work on both Windows and Linux, as well as MacOS.
+If you're using it on these platforms and encounter any issues, don't hesitate to let me know or open a PR.
+Your feedback would be much appreciated!

 ## Getting Started

-To start with Rust-Socket-Sandbox, refer to the Getting Started Guide for installation and usage instructions.
+To get started with Rust-Socket-Sandbox, please refer to the Getting Started Guide for installation and usage instructions.

 ## Contributing

-I warmly welcome any contributors who wish to improve and expand the functionalities of Rust-Socket-Sandbox.
+While I initially developed Rust-Socket-Sandbox for personal use, I welcome any contributions to expand and improve its functionalities.
 Please check the Contribution Guidelines for more details.

 ## License

 Rust-Socket-Sandbox is licensed under the [License Name].
 For more information, please see the LICENSE file.

+## Note

+This project is tailored to my personal requirements and workflow, and while I don't anticipate broad usage, you're welcome to use it if it suits your needs.
+There are no guarantees or support, but any feedback, suggestions, or contributions are appreciated.
+Enjoy using Rust-Socket-Sandbox!